Anna-Ribic/FACaP/README.md

-# FACaP
+# BIMCap

-This repository contains an implementation of Floorplan-Aware Camera Poses Refinement paper, which was presented on IROS 2022.
+This repository contains an modified implementation of Floorplan-Aware Camera Poses Refinement paper, which was presented on IROS 2022.

 > **Floorplan-Aware Camera Poses Refinement**<br>